Avyoraj/attendance-backend/LOGOUT-AUTO-CANCEL.md

 ### **Backend Automatic Cleanup Service**

-I've implemented a **background cleanup service** that runs on the backend server every 5 minutes to automatically cancel expired provisional records.
+I've implemented a **background cleanup service** that runs on the backend server every 5 minutes to automatically **DELETE** expired provisional records (keeps database clean).

 #### **How It Works:**